zz2liu/RnaSeq-HpcPipelines/README.md

     ssh <ins>typeYourNetid</ins>@farnam.hpc.yale.edu
     </pre>
     Now, you are on your 'cluster terminal'
-- After you log onto the cluster, paste the following lines for a one-time setup to your cluster account:
+- After you log onto the cluster, paste the following lines:
     ```sh
     # add pipelines folder to your command searching path
-    zl99=$(realpath ~/../zl99)
     echo 'export PATH="/home/zl99/code/ngs/pipelines:$PATH"' >> ~/.bashrc
-    # make a tmux shortcut, and configure for mouse usage
+    # make a tmux shortcut
     echo "alias tmuxa='tmux detach -a; tmux a || tmux new -s S0'" >> ~/.bashrc
-#echo 'bind m set -g mouse \; display-message "Mouse on/off toggled."' >> ~/.tmux.conf
     ```
     You can exit by closing your terminal window.